 Your new companion to be, may be a pup or an adult.
 Whether one or the other, it will need your guidance and understanding in the early days as you are building the relationship between each human member of the family; all the while introducing it to the rules of their new home.
 Plus, if other cats, dogs, birds or – well, we'll leave the OR open for now, are also in residence, we hope we had been advised early on, to familiarize the pup with those members also.
 It helps to know all in residence and is why we require the Client Profile up front; so we can add a few more pointers before the pup arrives.
 And the house, well, the fact that every door has a different use, and every room has its own specific guidelines, even our Presidents Course graduate needs a personal guide in the beginning.

-The young male above is Jet.
+Now the young male above is Jet.
 Seen here with his new 'dad' at Morristown, TN, airport.
 The two loaded up and flew to Washington DC, with minimal stress.
-The program that Jet was put through began around six weeks of age when he was presented to his owner.
+The program that Jet was put through began around six weeks of age when he was presented to his owner after we had selected the boy and also agreed to allow the future dad to visit.
 Specifically selected and trained for his new family, he started training within four weeks after this introduction.
-At just 17 weeks old, Jet proved both our selection process and our training team’s expertise.
-We added many road trips through the winding, dipping, and rough back roads to help desensitize the boy for his flight home.
+At just 17 weeks old, Jet proved both our selection process and our training team’s expertise allowed us to add optional road trips through the winding, dipping, and rough back roads to help desensitize the boy for his flight home.

 Jet was just as calm and happy as he looks here, also showing his confidence in the terminal.
 A perfect gentleman even when his new dad picked him up and put him in "the car".